-Since a portion of retiree medical services will be provided by the University's Health System, the liability for postemployment benefit obligations is net of the related margin and fixed costs of providing those services which totaled \$220,782,000 at June 30, 2008.
-In accordance with GASB Statement No. 45, obligations for postemployment benefits at June 30, 2008 do not reflect anticipated Medicare Part D prescription drug subsidies for future years, which would have reduced the accrued liability by \$179,000,000.
+Since a portion of retiree medical services will be provided by the University's Health System, the liability for postemployment benefit obligations is net of the related margin and fixed costs of providing those services which totaled \$198,665,000 of actuarial accrued liability at June 30, 2009 and \$201,294,000 at June 30, 2008.
+In accordance with GASB Statement No. 45, the University's liability for postemployment benefit obligations at June 30, 2009 is not reduced by the anticipated Medicare Retiree Drug Subsidy for future periods of \$143,000,000 on an actuarial accrued liability basis.

+The annual required contribution represents a level of funding that an employer is projected to need in order to prefund its obligations for postemployment benefits over its employees' years of service.
 The University has no obligation to make contributions in advance of when insurance premiums or claims are due for payment and currently pays for postemployment benefits on a pay-as-you-go basis.
-The University's obligations for postemployment benefits at June 30, 2008 as a percentage of covered payroll, of \$2,311,422,000, was 65 percent.
+The University's obligations for postemployment benefits at June 30, 2009 and 2008 as a percentage of covered payroll of \$2,456,343,000 and \$2,311,422,000, was 64 and 65 percent, respectively.